bytedance/ByteX/access-inline-plugin/README.md

-However, because most large apps in China have the ability to apply hotfix patches based on loading Java classes without releasing a new version in Play Store.
-Short methods inlined by Proguard cannot be hotfixed, so It is a common practive to disable the short method inlining of proguard.
+However, because most large apps in China have the ability to apply hotfix patches based on loading Java classes without releasing a new version in Play Store, short methods inlined by Proguard cannot be hotfixed.
+In fact, it is a common practive to disable the short method inlining of proguard.

 But the access methods are compiler-generated methods.
 Even if these methods are inlined, they will not affect hotfixes (because these methods are invisible to normal developers and the probability of being hotfixed is extremely low).
 So we only want to inline those methods.